chanmix51/ParameterJuicer/README.md

     ;
 ```

-### Comparing fields for validation
+### Local form validation or nested validation?

-Each validator only sees the values it is responsible for, it makes the validation simple and easy to maintain.
-But there are some cases where validation rules must compare fields with other fields (like comparing password and password confirmation).
-It is possible to do that by adding validators to a nested juicer:
+It is also possible to perform for cleaning & validation by adding validators to a nested juicer:

 ```php
 $juicer = (new ParameterJuicer)